 Let’s look at some numbers.
 As per Google’s report on diversity and inclusion in the workplace for 2018, 69% of the employees were male while 31% of them were female.
 In terms of leadership, 74.5% of Google’s top brass were male while the female contributed to 25.5%.
 The hiring pattern of 2017 revealed that 41% of the employees were Asian while over 45% were white Americans.
 Latin and blacks also formed part of the organization with 4.2% and 3, 2% respectively.

-A 2015 US senses revealed that 67% of the candidates applying for job believed that diversity in organization is their main focus and of greatest importance while choosing a company.
-A Glassdoor report of same year stated that 57% employees believed that their companies should be more diverse.
+A 2015 US senses revealed that 67% of the candidates applying for jobs believed that diversity in an organization is their main focus and of greatest importance while choosing a company.
+A Glassdoor report of the same year stated that 57% of employees believed that their companies should be more diverse.

 As per the state of US workforce diversity statistics 41% of managers did not believe that improving diversity was their highest priority.
 What these statistics may suggest is the fact that there is also some sort of resistance towards increasing diversity and inclusion in organizations.